Identity

 For the purposes of this discussion, a client is, for example, an application that wants to access some resource or service.

-When a client first starts it must obtain a certificate from the tdx Volt in order to be able to connect to any service or resource.
-It does this by sending a bind request to the Volt.
-This is known as the Bind step.
+When a client first starts it must obtain a credential from the tdx Volt in order to be able to connect to any service or resource.
+It does this by sending an authentication request to the Volt.

-The bind request includes the public key of the client, and a signature.
-Upon receipt of the bind request, the tdx Volt can infer that the client is in possession of the corresponding private key.
+The authentication request includes the public key of the client, and a signature.
+Upon receipt of this request, the tdx Volt can infer that the client is in possession of the corresponding private key.

-When submitting a bind request, a client may also supply one or more additional certificates or Verifiable Credentials that can be used to help the Volt decide whether or not to issue a certificate.
-For example, a Samsung device may submit a certificate that chains to the Samsung CA. If the tdx Volt has been configured to permit the Samsung CA to authenticate clients, it might automatically issue the certificate.
+When submitting an authentication request, a client may also supply one or more additional certificates or Verifiable Credentials that can be used to help the Volt decide whether or not to issue a credential.
+For example, a Samsung device may submit a certificate that chains to the Samsung CA. If the tdx Volt has been configured to permit the Samsung CA to authenticate clients, it might automatically issue the credential.

 For example, Bob (the client) wants to access a resource on Alice’s tdx Volt.

-• Bob issues a call to Alice’s tdx Volt service.
-As part of the call Bob mandates that the server must present a certificate issued by the tdx Volt CA. Bob also sends his own certificate to the server, which has been issued by Alice’s tdx Volt CA.
+- Bob issues a call to Alice’s tdx Volt service.
+As part of the call Bob mandates that the server must present a credential issued by the tdx Volt CA. Bob also sends his own credential to the server, which has been issued by Alice’s tdx Volt CA.

-• Alice’s tdx Volt receives Bob’s request and verifies that a certificate was presented, and that it chains to the tdx Volt CA.
+- Alice’s tdx Volt receives Bob’s request and verifies that a credential was presented, and that it chains to the tdx Volt CA.

-• Alice’s tdx Volt extracts the public key from Bob’s client certificate and attempts to match it to an identity in the database.
+- Alice’s tdx Volt extracts the public key from Bob’s credential and looks it up in the DID Registry.
 If no matching identity is found (or the identity has been revoked) the call is rejected.

 Token authentication